snada/fattura24/README.md

 ## Contributing

 Everyone is welcome to contribute.
+This project tries to follow the git-flow branching model.
+Open a branch named `feature/<name>` and make a PR against `develop`.

 Please, make sure you include appropriate unit tests to the codebase (also check coverage) and that your code satisfies rubocop checks.

 ## License